dcifuen/gatsby-contentful-firebase-demo/README.md

 ### Using Gatsby Standard

-1. Quickly check your code for errors with the `npm test` script
+1. Quickly check your code for errors with the `yarn test` script
 2. You can view the [Gatsby Standard README](https://github.com/brandonkal/eslint-config-gatsby-standard) for details on how to integrate this project's included Gatsby Standard, Stylelint, and Prettier modules into your text editor

 ### Content and SEO